 I remember reading a review of Goldfinger once upon a time that called it "trash from the gods," and that's exactly the feeling I get when I watch this movie.
-Of course, it might not be Goldfinger, but what wicked fun it is.
+What wicked fun it is; top-tier 90's action.
 Martin Campbell certainly knows a thing or two about 007.

 How on earth can you say Alan that Goldeneye has much of thread of Bond music with Eric Serra's terrible excuse of a score.
 David Arnold at least has an understanding of his roots of John Barry and the music landscape he's working on.
 Eric Serra wanted to ditch the jazz, ditch the Bond theme all together.
 He didn't write the arrangement of the Bond theme when he's in the tank by the way.

 A shot in the arm the series was in desperate need of.
 It was as if they made a list of the best elements of all the James Bond films and checked every single one of them off when writing the screenplay.
 This definitely signals a change into cartoonier territory until Craig, but as it stands, the style and energy make this one of the franchise's best entries.